 The Late 20s

 The late 20s is a period of major decision-making which can be stressful.
 There can be a tendency to think your friends, peers, and colleagues have made better decisions than you leading to guilt (and lack of confidence – our added opinion).
-Regardless, the late 20s are a period of stress and loneliness and stress and are intimately linked.
+Regardless, the late 20s are a period of stress and isolation and stress and are intimately linked.

 In our minds, it could be also a generational difference, too.
 The current generation has largely delayed making major (life-altering) decisions as compared to older generations who fought wars in their late teens, got married much earlier, started a family sooner, and bought homes at earlier age.